SoftwareBrothers/adminjs-dev/docs-src/tutorials/05-actions.md

 Yes - you can modify things like: label, icon and visibility.
 List of all options can be found in {@link Action}

-In the folowing example we will change {@link Action#label label} of show action along with the {@link Action#icon icon}, and will show it only for records with an email.
+In the following example, we will change {@link Action#label label} of show action along with the {@link Action#icon icon}, and will show it only for records with an email.

 ```javascript
 const adminBroOptions = {